 Did you know you could get your homebrew club’s insurance policy paid for entirely by the American Homebrewers Association (AHA)?

 A major benefit for homebrew clubs registered with the AHA is our homebrew club insurance program.
-As of the 2018/2019 policy period, more than 330 homebrew clubs have opted for general and liquor liability insurance, which collectively cover both club meetings and club-sponsored events for up to 1,000 attendees—all at a cost to the club of just $3.75 per club member.
+During the 2018/2019 policy period, more than 400 homebrew clubs have opted for general and liquor liability insurance, which collectively covers both club meetings and club-sponsored events for up to 1,000 attendees—all at a cost to the club of just $3.75 per club member.

 But it gets even better.

 In 2017, we began reimbursing these insurance premiums for homebrew clubs that report at least 75% of their membership as American Homebrewers Association members.
-In the first year, 12 clubs qualified for free insurance, and today that number has more than doubled to 26 qualified homebrew clubs representing more than 700 homebrewers.
+In the first year, 12 clubs qualified for free insurance, and today that number has more than tripled to 47 qualified homebrew clubs representing more than 1,300 homebrewers.

 Because every homebrew club should have free insurance, we put together the following tips to help your club reach that 75% AHA membership threshold to qualify for reimbursement.